Stanford Neurosciences Clinical Trials Team

 Amanda Ng started with Stanford's Department of Neurology in April 2018.
 She received her Master of Arts in Mind, Brain, and Behavior from San Francisco State University in 2015.
 Her previous experience includes working in research for over 10 years in various Psychology research labs, investigating different clinical disorders, diverse age ranges, experience with coding in R and Matlab, and experience with both EEG and MRI modalities.
 She is currently interested in doing clinical research into the mind and brain that can be both impactful and translational.

 Vyvian Ngo holds an MPH with an emphasis in epidemiology.
 Previous research experience includes projects in evolution and ecology, tobacco regulation, and nephrology.
-She currently works as a clinical research coordinator for the Stanford Department of Neurosurgery.
+She joined the Stanford Department of Neurosurgery in April of 2018 and works various device trials in neurosurgery, including the focused ultrasound trials for essential tremor and Parkinson's disease.
 Other interests include yoga, traveling, and pretending she's still a rock climber.

 Lila Perrone joined the team as an assistant clinical research coordinator at the Stanford Neuroscience Health Center in October 2017.
 While her previous research experience at UCSF was centered on endometriosis, here at Stanford she is primarily involved in coordinating multiple sclerosis research.
 She has a passion for literature as well as medicine, and is considering both graduate studies and medical school.